RepRapLtd/Electric3DPrinter/README.md

 The model does not start with a shape that is to be printed and try to work out the pattern of voltage changes that would need to be made to create that shape.
 This would have to be done for the actual machine, but – before doing that – I decided just to apply patterns of voltages that seem as if they might make something sensible (like a cylinder in the middle) and see what they would actually do.
 This is much simpler than doing the backward calculation from the final desired shape.

 Let V be the potentials over the disc, and E be the field.
-Then Laplace’s simplification of Poisson’s equation
+Then Laplace’s simplification of Poisson’s partial differential equation (P.D.E.):

 <div align="center">∇<sup>2</sup><em>V</em>=0,</div>